dougeby/IntuneDocs/intune/device-profile-create.md

 ## Scope tags

 After you add the settings, you can also add a scope tag to the profile.
-Scope tags are a great way to assign and filter policies to specific groups, such as HR or All US-NC employees.
+Scope tags assign and filter policies to specific groups, such as HR or All US-NC employees.

 For more information about scope tags, and what you can do, see [Use RBAC and scope tags for distributed IT](scope-tags.md).